Qinghai Lake and Bird Island

 For visitors, the most noteworthy attraction at Qinghai Lake is the famous Bird Island bird refuge.
 It is situated northwest of the lake and covers an area of slightly less than 1 square kilometer, yet it is the transitory home to countless numbers of migratory birds which arrive here from Southern China and Southeast Asia.
 Such birds include the spotted head wild goose, brown head wild goose, fish gull, red sheldrake, cormorants, and black-neck crane.

 In season (May-June), there are more than 100,000 birds that inhabit this small island to nest, lay eggs, hatch, and raise their young.
-For the avid bird-watcher, Bird Island is certainly a paradise, but even the inexperienced bird watcher cannot help being impressed with the sheer numbers of creatures that gather here.
+For the avid bird-watcher, Bird Island is certainly a paradise, but even the inexperienced bird watcher cannot help being impressed with the sheer number of creatures that gather here.
 Their constant buzz of activity and the echo of their mating calls, bickering over territory, and shrill cries of their hungry offspring connect the listener with the wonders of the natural world.

 Mount Haixin, south of Qinghai Lake, is another scenic site belonging to the lake district.
 It is roughly 2 kilometers long and 1 kilometer wide, and only a mere 8 meters higher than the surface of the lake itself.
 According to ancient legend, Mount Haixin produced dragon colts.
 There is indeed something larger-than-life about this big sky corner of the world where the verdant land is expansive, the blue lake resembles an ocean, and the clear blue sky seems endless.